kennylin119/Christmas_Carraylers/README.md

 ## INSTRUCTIONS

-The user needs to have the Genres directory to run, as this is where all book files are stored.
+You must have the Genres directory within the directory of Java files to compile and run, as this is where all book files are stored.

 Once you compile and run the program on terminal, explanatory prompts will appear asking you navigate to your desired subgenre/book.
 The first prompt will ask you to choose a genre.
 Once you do this, all subgenres in the genre will be displayed and the user will be prompted to choose one.
-Once they choose the subgenre, they will be promted to choose a book.
-In the book, they have the choice to advance in the book, go backward, go to a particlar page, or exit the book.
+Once you choose the subgenre, you will be prompted to choose a book.
+In the book, you have the choice to advance in the book, go backward, go to a particular page, or exit the book.

 ### HOW TO RUN